erikc5000/island-time/docs/basics/intervals.md

 ## Unbounded and Empty Intervals

-A range or interval may be unbounded on one or both ends -- or empty.
+A range or interval may be unbounded on one or both ends &mdash; or empty.
 The `MIN` and `MAX` sentinels can be used to indicate the "far past" or "far future".

 ```kotlin
 val partiallyBoundedDateRange = "2020-04-12/..".toDateRange()